randomnoun/sql-explainerator/README.md

 ## Licensing

-sql-explain-to-image is licensed under the BSD 2-clause license.
+sql-explainerator is licensed under the BSD 2-clause license.